 - offering a potential employee different (and unfair) terms and conditions for the job, compared to other employees

-- an employee or independent contractor taking industrial action against their employer or principal.
+- an employee or independent contractor taking unlawful industrial action against their employer or principal contractor.

-It's unlawful for a person to take adverse action against another person for:
+It's unlawful for a person to take adverse action against another person because they:

-- belonging or not belonging to a union
+- belong or don't belong to a union

-- taking or not taking part in industrial activity
+- do or don't take part in industrial activity

 Example: Adverse action

-Greg has lodged a request for assistance with the Fair Work Ombudsman because he doesn’t think he’s getting the correct pay.
-Once his employer finds out about the request for assistance, Greg is demoted and has his duties substantially changed.
+Greg’s employer finds out that he reported a workplace issue to the Fair Work Ombudsman because he didn’t think he was getting paid the minimum wage.
+Greg is demoted and has his duties substantially changed because he contacted the Fair Work Ombudsman.
 This is adverse action against Greg because he used his right to ask about his pay.
 It is unlawful.

 Coercion means forcing someone to do something against their will, for example, through fear, intimidation or threats.